 In the first article of this 2 part series, Flex Your Main Hustle Muscle, I highlighted several reader comments where they emphasized the need to put the focus on your primary career.
 Most noteworthy, I call it, your main hustle.
 The readers commented that making some extra money from side hustles is fine.
 But, not if it comes at the expense of your main hustle.
 This philosophy, from my readers, is one I agree with.

-However, it is a slow hard process.
+However, increasing your income is a long-term process.
 The return on investment often comes many years after the investments in yourself have been made.
 If you are grinding away and higher earnings do are not appear anywhere in sight, don’t despair.
 I felt the same way in my 20’s and early 30’s.

 It took 15 years into my career in my mid-30’s for investments in myself to pay off in a big way.
 Invest in yourself and think long term to increase income.
 I will chart and use my personal earnings history as an example.